In-Experience Text Chat

 As the flowchart shows, the in-experience text chat system processes a chat message through the following steps:

-3. If the user input is a regular chat message, it fires TextChatService.SendingMessage to display the original message to the sender on the sending client.
+3. If the player input is a regular chat message, it fires TextChatService.SendingMessage to display the original message to the sender on the sending client.
 At the same time, the TextChannel:SendAsync() passes the message to the server.

 1. The first time on the sending client to signal that the server is processing the message through the TextChatService.MessageReceived event.
 This also replaces the local message on the sending client with the incoming message to the display on receiving clients.
 The message can be identical if the original message doesn't require filtering.